sudhanvaghebbale/ALPI-Another-Lexer-Parser-Interpreter/Lexer/readme.md

 ### TODO:
+- [ ] Lexer should be able to handle syntax errors.
 - [ ] To make the lexer.py take filenames as arguments from shell to compile tokens on-the-go.
 - [ ] Execute Multiple files at once?